gg-ed/gg-ed.github.io/pages/research.md

 ## Working Papers and Projects

-In this section, I describe some of the working papers that I have yet to turn into a manuscript format, as well as the projects that I have embarked or am intending to embark on.
+In this section, I describe some of the working papers that I have yet to turn into a manuscript format.

 #### Risk-based Optimization

-<b>Adaptive Distribution Decision Rule in Resource Allocation Problems.</b> This work examines the problem of performing an adaptive matching between demand to supply resource availability under the context of demand uncertainty and dynamic resource re-allocation.
+<b>A Robustness Framework for Resource Allocation with Both Demand and Supply Uncertainty.</b> This work examines the problem of performing an adaptive matching between demand to supply resource availability under the context of demand uncertainty and dynamic resource re-allocation.
 Such circumstances are common in ride-sharing networks and patient management.
-We build a general optimization model for such problems and illustrate it on a maintenance work allocation setting.
-It is joint work with Yun Fong LIM from the Singapore Management University, and his student Peng WANG.
-It will be presented at the INFORMS Annual Meeting 2019 in Seattle, but we are in the process of making an online manuscript available.
+We build a general tractable framework and illustrate it on a maintenance work allocation setting.
+It is joint work with Yun Fong LIM from the Singapore Management University (SMU), and his student Peng WANG.
+We are expecting to make the manuscript public by May 2020.

+<b>Inventory-responsive Donor Management Policy: A Tandem Queueing Network Model.</b> In this work, we formulate a model for blood donor management as two disjoint queueing models that are to be controlled in tandem.
+The goal is to determine how many donors from which pools to call up for blood donation during times of shortages.
+We apply the technique of P-Queues to ensure that the model remains tractable.
+It is joint work with Sarah GAO Yini from SMU, her student Nicholas YEO, and a post-doc at the IORA, Taozeng ZHU.

 <b>Optimization of Fork-join Queues under the Pipeline Queues Paradigm.</b> The initial P-Queues framework introduced by Chaithanya and I in the first paper above, does not trivially extend to fork-join systems; this paper seeks to do just that.
-This is joint work with Chaithanya BANDI and Minglong ZHOU.
+This is joint work with Chaithanya BANDI, Minglong ZHOU, and also Xinshang WANG at Alibaba.

-<b>Inventory Decisions for Subscription-based Fashion Rental.</b> This project is a collaboration with a firm running a subscription-based rental opertaions.
-This is joint work with Qinshen TANG and Yangge XIAO.
+#### Interface between Machine Learning and Operations Research

+<b>Decision-driven Regularization.</b> In this work, we study the setting of joint prediction and optimization problems.
+Specifically, we introduce a novel concept of a decision-driven regularizer, and are able to prove that our framework generalizes key models in the literature.
+This is joint work with my collaborator Qinshen TANG and my student Yangge XIAO.
+We hope to make our manuscript public by April 2020.
+We also intend to follow up with a more practice-based paper on the topic.

+#### Other Projects

 <b>Water Management and Dispatch from a Robust Perspective.</b> The control of water around a water network in the city needs to be optimized, in order to minimize flooding and meet uncertain demand.
 This project was completed during my stint at the Government Technology Agency in Singapore.
 It is joint work with my ex-colleagues, Chii Yeh CHIN and Kai Wei TAN, and Ashley NG from the Public Utilities Board.
-We are in discussion if we are allowed to put a paper on the public domain.

-#### Other Projects
+[A Medium article is written on this here.](https://medium.com/dsaid-govtech/using-robust-optimization-and-mixed-integer-programming-to-manage-singapores-water-resources-a0b899afe601)

 <b>Jurong Port - Workforce Planning and Scheduling.</b> This project is a collaboration with Jurong Port.